Interpol calls for Iraq vice-president Hashemi's arrest

 Interpol said the notice would restrict Hashemi's ability to travel and cross borders.

-Hashemi's trial was postponed a week ago after his lawyers argued that it should be held in a special court for political figures.
-It is scheduled to resume on Thursday.
+Hashemi's trial was postponed a week ago after his lawyers argued that it should be held in a special court for political figures, and it is scheduled to resume on Thursday.

-The trial focuses on the assassination of three government officials.
+The trial focuses on three murders involving the assassination of three government officials.
 Hashemi and his bodyguards are also charged with the murders of six judges.

 Four senior Iraqi political figures have threatened Maliki with a vote of no confidence unless he stops engaging in what they called "autocratic" decision-making at the expense of other partners in the power-sharing government.

-(Additional reporting by Seda Sezer in Istanbul; Writing by Patrick Markey in Baghdad; Editing by Janet Lawrence)
+(Additional reporting by Seda Sezer in Istanbul; Writing by Patrick Markey in Baghdad; Editing by Louise Ireland and Barry Malone)